NIME-conference/cookbook/Chairs/music_chair.md

 For the call it may be particularly good to plan if you are able to provide performers/ensembles or special equipment/rooms.

+### Anonymising music submissions

+Music submissions should be anonymised in order to help preventing bias during the reviewing process.
+However, it might be difficult at times to completely conceal the identity of the authors, especially when submitting images or videos necessary for the evaluation of the piece.
+Therefore, the music chairs should apply a "lean" anonymisation approach based on these basic criteria:

+- a music submission should not have any trace of the authors' names and affiliations in the written material;
+- submitting audio and video material should be done using anonymous accounts;
+- the identity and affiliations of the authors should not be mentioned in the title, description, or opening/closing credits of the submitted media.

+Failure to meet these basic criteria should be brought up by the music chairs and reviewers should bring up any potential conflict arising from knowing the identity of the author.

 ### Peer review